2020 Best Invention

 Read more Google reviews ⇾

-Having federal student loans discharged in bankruptcy has gotten easier since late 2022 with the Department of Justice released new guidance for bankruptcy courts on understanding the undue hardship standard.
+We know this sounds complicated, but discharging federal student loans in bankruptcy got easier in late 2022 when the Department of Justice released new guidance for bankruptcy courts on understanding the undue hardship standard.
+If you’re considering filing bankruptcy on your student loans, Upsolve may be able to help.
+Take our free, five-minute screener to see if you qualify.

 Let's Summarize...

-Perkins Loans cancellations are still available to those with Perkins Loans.
-If you work in a qualifying job, you should take advantage of these opportunities to have your Perkins Loans completely forgiven in as little as five years.
-If you don’t work in one of the qualifying professions, you can still discharge your Perkins Loan if you are permanently disabled or if your school closes before you complete your course of study.
-In some rare cases, your Perkins Loans can be discharged in bankruptcy.
+You may be able to have your Perkins Loan completely given in as little as five years if you work in a qualifying public sector job.
+If you don’t work in a qualifying profession, you can still discharge your Perkins Loan if you are permanently disabled or if your school closes before you complete your course of study.
+In some cases, your Perkins Loans can be discharged in bankruptcy.

 Written By: